agntcy/oasf/CONTRIBUTING.md

 ## OASF Extensions

-The OCSF Schema can be extended by adding an extension that defines additional attributes, objects, profiles, event classes and/or categories.
+The OASF Schema can be extended by adding an extension that defines additional attributes, objects, profiles, event classes and/or categories.
 Extensions allow one to create vendor/customer specific schemas or augment an existing schema to better suit their custom requirements.
 Extensions can also